-Reinhard Fuchs^{a}, Harald Seelig^a, Wiebke Göhner^b, Nicola W. Burton^c and Wendy J. Brown^c
+Reinhard Fuchs1, Harald Seelig1, Wiebke Göhner2, Nicola W. Burton3 & Wendy J. Brown3

-^aInstitute of Sport and Sport Science, University of Freiburg, Freiburg, Germany; ^bCatholic University of Applied Sciences, Freiburg, Germany; ^cSchool of Human Movement Studies, The University of Queensland, Brisbane, Australia
+1 University of Freiburg, Institute of Sport and Sport Science, Schwarzwaldstrasse 175, 79117 Freiburg, Germany

+- 2 Catholic University of Applied Sciences, Karlstrasse 63, 70104 Freiburg, Germany - 3 The University of Queensland, School of Human Movement Studies, Brisbane QLD 4072, Australia

-(Received 25 February 2012; final version received 14 May 2012)
+Running Title:

+Cognitive mediation of intervention effects

+Correspondence, reprints and proofs:

+Reinhard Fuchs

+Date:

+May 15, 2012

+Abstract

 Objective: To investigate how the effects of a group-based intervention program (MoVo-LISA) on exercise behaviour were mediated by cognitive variables.
 Different causal models mapping the short-term (adoption) and long-term (maintenance) intervention effects were tested using path analyses.

-Design: N = 220 in-patients of a rehabilitation clinic were assigned to an usual care or intervention group (quasi-experimental design).
-Questionnaire-based assessment was conducted at baseline; discharge; and at six weeks, six months and 12 months post discharge.

-Measures: The potential mediator variables were outcome expectations, self-efficacy, strength of goal intention (intention strength), self-concordance, action planning and barrier management.

-Results: Observed intervention effects on exercise behaviour (p < 0.05) were mediated by intention strength at the adoption and maintenance stages, by action planning only at the adoption, and by barrier management only at the maintenance stage.
+Design: N=220 in-patients of a rehabilitation clinic were assigned to an usual care or intervention group (quasi-experimental design).
+Questionnaire-based assessment was conducted at baseline; discharge; and at 6 weeks, 6 months, and 12 months post discharge.
+Measures: The potential mediator variables were outcome expectations, selfefficacy, strength of goal intention (intention strength), self-concordance, action planning, and barrier management.
+Results: Observed intervention effects on exercise behaviour (p<.05) were mediated by intention strength at the adoption and maintenance stages, by action planning only at the adoption, and by barrier management only at the maintenance stage.
 Self-efficacy and outcome expectations were only indirectly involved in these mediations by affecting intention strength and self-concordance.

-Conclusion: This is the first study to track the cognitive mediation processes of intervention effects on exercise behaviour over a long time-period by differentiating the adoption and maintenance stages of behaviour change.
-The findings emphasise the importance of deconstructing intervention effects (modifiability vs. predictive power of a mediator) to develop more effective interventions.
+Conclusion: This is the first study to track the cognitive mediation processes of intervention effects on exercise behaviour over a long time period by differentiating the adoption and maintenance stages of behaviour change.
+The findings emphasize the importance of deconstructing intervention effects (modifiability vs. predictive power of a mediator) to develop more effective interventions.

-Keywords: mediator; physical activity; group intervention; path analysis
+Keywords: mediator, physical activity, group intervention, path analysis